 Physical Activities: Scholars will achieve, maintain, and understand the benefits of a healthenhancing level of physical fitness.
 Scholars will understand the body and brain connection and use this knowledge to increase their intellectual capacity.

-Teacher created assessments.
-Average Percentage of Scholars Mastering Skills performing arts.
+Visual and Performing Arts: Scholars will demonstrate their developing talents in the visual and performing arts.
 They will understand that art is a form of communication among people from different cultures.